If you’re new here, mucho gusto. Encantada. (Nice to meet you.)

 When I returned from Miami, I blogged about it of course – and my new amigas who I met at the event, now knowing my real first name, used it in blog comments.
 I could have easily edited them out to preserve my anonymity – but I knew it was a losing battle.
 Anonymity on the internet is an illusion anyway, and better that I faced that truth.
 I started to use my full name, Tracy López, instead of referring to myself as the mysterious “Señora López.” – I also started to use my husband’s name, Carlos.

-As for our two boys, I still try to avoid using their names, simply because middle school is hard enough without your friends finding hilarious stories, photos and videos about you on your mother’s blog.
+As for our two boys, I still try to avoid using their names, simply because middle school is hard enough without your friends finding hilarious stories about you on your mother’s blog.
 And Suegra, she’s still Suegra and always will be.
 I’ve never posted a single photo showing her face, nor have I ever used her name.
 I respect her privacy.

 So, your suegra… She lives with you for reals?